Where to Stay in Santorini - A Local's Guide

 A crowded street in Firostefani with an iconic blue domed church in the background

-You’ll find plenty of restaurants and even some other stores/services (convenience stores, pharmacies, atms, bakeries, etc.), and a host of accommodation options.
-Many of the luxurious hotels are along the caldera and offer fabulous views, but there are also lots of lovely little boutique hotels in the center of town.
-They don’t have the amazing views, but the prices are much lower and the ambiance is still cozy and romantic.
+You’ll find plenty of restaurants and even some other stores/services (convenience stores, pharmacies, ATMs, bakeries, etc.), and a host of accommodation options.
+Many of the more luxurious hotels are along the caldera and offer fabulous views, but there are also lots of lovely little boutique hotels in the center of town.
+They don’t have amazing views, but the prices are much lower and the ambiance is still cozy and romantic.

 For sightseeing, between Fira and Firostefani is the Catholic quarter, where the architecture still bears witness to Santorini’s centuries of Venetian influence.
 The buildings here are quite distinct from the typical Cycladic structures that you’ll find throughout most of the island.
 It’s well worth visiting the cathedral dedicated to St. John the Baptist and the monastery of the Dominican Sisters in this quarter.